From seed to cup to community,

 We value LAND AND PEOPLE by making conscious decisions about who we source from, how we pay them, and how we respect the environment through our work.
 We believe in the beauty of honoring all the cultivation and craft needed to bring us the food and drink we love.

 ¡Hola!
 Kristin and Vivi here :) We met in 2015 at Re:Vision, a local non-profit in Southwest Denver.
 We instantly connected around our collective love for hospitality, culturally-rooted food and drink, community, and of course - Guatemala.
 We planned a few cooking classes and dinners where we invited the wide diversity of folks in our community and neighborhood to gather around crowded tables with traditional Central American recipes, shared stories, and lots of spanglish.
 We decided - we need a place like this in our neighborhood!

 Kristin brought her background in coffee retail and agricultural development work with farmers in Guatemala, and Vivi brought her skills as a self-taught chef and immigrant rights advocate, we mixed that in with our collective years in community and food justice work ... and ¡listo!
 Convivio Café started brewing.

 In the middle of the 2020 - a year we're all looking forward to turning the corner on - we decided there's no better time to move forward with our dream and create space for more togetherness in our community.
-We have been at it since then, selling our farmer-roasted coffee online and at pop-up markets, getting the word about our Convivio plans and looking forward to opening our brick-and-mortar space.
+We have been at it since then, selling our farmer-roasted coffee online and at pop-up markets.

 Co-Owner & Head of enjoying coffee aromas + early mornings